docutils/docutils/sandbox/manpage-writer/README.txt

 * writers/manpage.py:

+  - 2009-07-13: patch from ben finney to reduce vertical spacing.
   - 2009-06-26: patch from jarda to fix visit_strong.
   - 2009-06-22: page title in ``.TH`` in uppercase.
   - 2009-04-15: move ``rst2man.py`` into ``tools`` subdirectory